hvvashistha/Data-Visualization/brainMap/Readme.md

 ---------------
     Select application folder based on your system platform.
     Run differenceGraph application.
-    This application rotates view with mouse, so, do try different perspectives.
+    This representation rotates view with mouse, so, do try different perspectives.

 Note: There are also screenshots present in ./screenshots directory in case it doesn't work.